 Top Picks for Late Summer Grasses

-These are some of our current favorites.
+These are some of my current favorites.
 Follow the individual links to learn more about them and to get ideas for planting combinations that incorporate them.
-To browse all the ornamental grasses on our site, follow this link.
+To browse all the ornamental grasses on the site, follow this link.

 Follow the links below to learn more about the individual plants included in each of the featured plant combinations.
 To explore even more combos that include fall grasses, follow this link.